jcarcamo3/final2019/README.md

 # final2019
-In a separate markdown file
+I will do one big r markdown file.